How to Install and Access Missing Autodesk Revit Family Content from Your Autodesk Account

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-We'll start with this bulletin on Autodesk Support.
+We'll start with this bulletin from Autodesk Support.
 It tells us that Revit content starting in 2025 is available through the Autodesk account.
-We go to our account page, log in.
+We go to our account page and log in.

 Learn Revit MEP